-Covering 23 square kilometers, Nkombo is the biggest island I have ever visited in Rwanda.
-It is home to 1,800 natives who speak a dialect mainland Rwandans do not understand.
+Covering 23 km², Nkombo is the biggest island I have ever visited in Rwanda.
+It is home to 1,800 natives who speak a dialect mainland Rwandans barely understand.
 The island is located in Rusizi District, Western Province.

-When I set foot on Nkombo’s soil, I hadn’t planned any activities.
-I didn’t even know what experiences this island could offer.
 Upon arrival, I started strolling along the streets and felt the heartbeat of the local community.
 I walked from the dock towards the interior of the island without a slight clue of my destination.
-I pretended to be familiar with the area and acted like any other Nkombo dweller.
-I didn’t want to look like an outsider but Nkombo people stared at me like I was a strange creature from Mars.
+As I did so, Nkombo people stared at me like I was a strange creature from Mars.

 As I wandered up and down the streets of Nkombo, I tried to blend in but failed miserably.
 Some kids called me Muzungu.
 I must be the blackest Muzungu ever created.

-When I saw the premises of Nkombo Sector, I walked in and spoke to a gentleman namely Justin who recommended a visit to Gisunyu forest.
+When I saw the premises of Nkombo Sector, I walked in and spoke to one public official who recommended a visit to Gisunyu forest.
 Following the directions he gave me, I proceeded to the forest on foot.
 As I made one step after another, islanders kept staring at me like I was an alien from another planet.

 On my way back to the dock, I dropped by the workshop run by a cooperative known as Agaseke k’Amahoro.
-In this work station, a group of hard-working women were weaving their way out of poverty.
-I bought a souvenir and kept walking.
+A group of women were weaving their way out of poverty.
+After a brief interaction with them, I bought a souvenir and kept walking.

 My next stop was a small kiosk a couple of houses away.
 I tried to buy drinking water but the only beverages available were alcoholic ones.
-The owner of the kiosk had been serving beers, wines and spirits to his esteemed customers for many years and none of them had ever attempted to buy water.
-Unlike aliens from Mars, inhabitants of Nkombo spend their money on real drinks.
+The owner of the kiosk had been serving beers, wines and spirits to his esteemed customers for many years.
+None of them had ever attempted to buy water.
+Unlike aliens from Mars, the inhabitants of Nkombo spend their money on real drinks.

 Nkombo is surrounded by a number of relatively smaller islands.
-The virtual boundary line separating Rwanda and the Democratic Republic of Congo (DRC) is only a few kilometers from the shore.
-The view of Bukavu in the South Kivu Province of the DRC is clear.
+The virtual boundary line separating Rwanda and DR Congo is only a few kilometers from the shore.
+The view of Bukavu, the capital of the South Kivu Province, is quite clear.
 The city is expanding rapidly but urban planning is evidently unheard of over there.